Saqibahamed/House-Rent-Research-bot/README.md

 2.After completion, Chrome will close automatically, and all results will be saved in the excel sheet which is linked with Google form

+---
+## ⚠️ Notes
+  - Make sure your Google Form fields match the XPaths in the code.
+Adjust if necessary.

+  - The script uses time.sleep and explicit waits to handle page load delays.

+  - ChromeDriver must match your Chrome version to avoid errors.

+---
+## 🙌 Credits
+- BeautifulSoup
+ for scraping

+- Selenium
+ for browser automation

+- Zillow clone site for demo data (App Brewery Zillow Clone)